prashant67690/the-todolist-app/README.md

 ## Dependencies
 You can include a list of dependencies that your app relies on.
 For example, you might use the following packages:

--Express for building the web server
+- Express for building the web server
--EJS for rendering dynamic HTML templates
+- EJS for rendering dynamic HTML templates
--Body-parser for parsing incoming request bodies -Mongoose for connecting to a MongoDB database
+- Body-parser for parsing incoming request bodies
+- Mongoose for connecting to a MongoDB database
->You can include instructions on how to install each dependency using npm.
+> You can include instructions on how to install each dependency using npm.